 After researching the endangered status of each animal, I sketch my thoughts on paper and decide whether I will sculpt, etch or paint my subject.
 I sculpt with high-fire porcelain or stoneware from blocks of clay, adding and subtracting as I go.
 I use my hands, slab roller, extruder, carving tools, including wood fragments or shells to create shapes and textures.
 For larger works I create an armature.
 The permanence of clay allows me to feel that I am immortalizing the animal.

-I paint what I cannot create in clay.
-Coming from an illustration background, I use this opportunity to tell a story or set a mood more deeply in my paintings.
-Showing fight scenes among native and non-native birds, a rush of a pack of wolves running through city streets or a bobcat roaming through an abandon building - all have a impact that far outreaches the boundaries of sculpture.
+I paint or etch what I cannot create in clay.
+Coming from an illustration background, I use this opportunity to tell a story or set a mood more deeply.
+Showing fight scenes among native and non-native birds, the rush of a pack of wolves running through city streets or a bobcat roaming through an abandoned building -- all have an impact that outreaches the boundaries of sculpture.